Treatment of South Asian labourers in the Gulf Cooperation Council region: Sexual abuse of workers

 Many female Bangladeshi workers in the Middle East become pregnant after being sexually abused by their employers.
 More than 100 Bangladeshi female labourers were living in shelters in Saudi Arabia and said that they suffered all kinds of abuse there, including sexual exploitation.

 The Sharjah Sharia Court of First Instance sentenced an Egyptian man for raping an Indian housewife in the UAE.
 He was sentenced for ten years to jail.

 Pakistani consultant Muhammad Saad was arrested by the police in the United Arab Emirates and taken to the Abu Dhabi city where he was forced to perform sexual acts and was then raped.
 His clothes were torn off.
 When he came back home to Pakistan, he was diagnosed with Post-traumatic stress disorder.

 Begum has recorded cases where Middle Eastern men have barged into the rooms of migrant workers where they were staying and raped them.

 Migrant women in Saudi Arabia are frequently charged with the crime of khilwa for mingling with people of the opposite sex.

 Visa issues

 On November 18 in 2020, the UAE banned visas for Pakistani nationals.

 In 2012, the UAE stopped issuing visas for Bangladeshi nationals citing fake documents.

 In April 2014, Kuwait renewed its visa ban on all Pakistanis.

-90% - 95% of the time, passports of South Asian labourers are confiscated by their employers or sponsors.
+In most instances passports of South Asian labourers are confiscated by their employers or sponsors.